-STUDENT'S NAME (Print legibly) SS SN
+STUDENT'S NAME (Print legibly): SSN

 First Middle Last (For verification of records)

-CURRENT ADDRESS: · · ·
+CURRENT A ADDRESS:

 Street City State Zip Code

-TELEPHONE WHERE YOU CAN BE REACHED: -
+TELEPHON E WHERE YOU CAN BE REACHED:

-Please allow the following person(s) access to records as indicated below.
+Please allow the following person(s) according ess to records as indicated belo w.
 Records may include, but are not limited to:

-- Academic Records transcript, grades, grade point average, courses taken, and/or courses required - Financial Aid/Business Office Records statement of account - Disciplinary Records
+ademic Records - transcript

+• Fir nancial Aid/Business Office Records - staten nent of accoun t

+• Dis sciplinary Records

-RELEASE T O (third party name):
+DELEVCET O (third party name):

-1. RELATIONSHIP:
+release i 1.
+O (tillid party liame).
+RELATIONSHIP:

 First Middle Last

-2. RELATIONSHI
+2 RELATIONSHI

 First Middle Last

-3. RELATIONSHIP:
+3 RELATIONSHIP:

 First Middle Last

-IS THIS A PERMANENT RELEASE?
-YES NO A ONE TIME ONLY RELEASE?
-YES NO This release is considered permanent until rescinded in writing by the student.

-PASSWORD - Please set your password here:

-IF SEEKING INFORMATION BY PHONE, THIRD PARTIES WILL BE ASKED TO IDENTIFY THE PASSWORD LISTED.

-RELEASE IS FOR (CHECK ALL THAT APPLY):

-ACADEMIC RECORDS / OFFICE OF THE REGISTRAR & ACADEMIC AFFAIRS

-- FINANCIAL AID RECORDS / FINANCIAL AID OFFICE - BUSINESS OFFICE RECORDS / FINANCIAL SERVICES

-DISCIPLINARY RECORDS / STUDENT SERVICE OFFICE

-SIGNATURE: 0 DATE:

-THIS FORM MUST FURNED BY MAIL: USSA, 1 Academ
+IF SEEKING RELEASE IS O - Please set your password INFORMATION BY PHONE S FOR (CHECK ALL THA ACADEMIC RECORDS FINANCIAL AID RECO BUSINESS OFFICE REC DISCIPLINARY RECOR , THIRD PARTIE T APPLY): / OFFICE OF T RDS / FINANC CORDS / FINAN THE REGISTR EIAL AID OFF NCIAL SERVI T SERVICE O AR & ACADEMIC AFF ICE CES FFICE

+SIGNATUR E: • DATE P

+n reserves the r right to verify ent's signature on this t signatures against exist ing records.

+MUST BE NOTARIZED IF

-State of County of Signed before me this day of 20
+State of County of Sign ned before me th isday of 20

-My commission expire S
+My commission on expires

-Signature (FERPA Release 5/2007)
+Signature (FERP.
+A Release 5/2007)

-ADDENDUM F (page 1 of 2) Family Educational Rights and Privacy Act Declaration Withhold Release of Directory Information (''Placing a FERPA Block'')
+ADDENDUM F (page 1 of 2)

+Family Educational Rights and Privacy Act Declaration Withhold Release of Directory Information ("Placing a FERPA Block")

-Read and initial the information on the secon Complete the information below.
-Return this form to the Registrar's Office (Er Student ID Number: □B.S nail: Registrar@ussa.edu or Fax: 251.62: ,
+Read and initial the information on the second Complete the information below.
+Return this form to the Registrar's Office (Ema Student ID Number: \square B.S.S. il: Registrar@ussa.edu or F '

 Your full legal name

 Surname/Family name:

-Given names: First Middle/Others Suffix, if any
+Given names:First Middle/Others Suffix, if any

-Check one of the following: This block is intended for the time during whice I am in my final term; this block is intended for
+Check one of the following: □ This block is intended for the time during which I am a current student at the e Academy.

+□ I am in my final term; this block is intended for t he time after I leave the Aca ademy.

-□ I hereby remove the FERPA block from my re
+☐ I hereby remove the FERPA block from my reco rd.

-"I have read and understand the policy and ef ffects of placing a FERPA block on my record."
+"I have read and understand the policy and effe cts of placing a FERPA bl ock on my record.''

 Your signature: Date:

-You may revoke this block at any tir me by notifying the Registrar's Office in writing.
+You may revoke this block at any time by notifying the Registrar 's Office in writing.

 For Registrar's Use Only:

 Date Received:

-Date Block Added: • Directory = N
+Date Block Added:

+Directory = N

 Restriction=FERPA

 Date Block Removed

 Directory=Y

 FERPA Restriction Ended